Using Mindfulness to Stay Grounded in an Upside Down World

 My body rebels and manifests physical symptoms (read Louise Hay's book, "Heal Your Body" to understand the thought patterns responsible for certain illnesses and diseases)

 Being grounded keeps you centered.
 When you lose your grounding, you end up drifting all over the place with no focus or direction.
 I pride myself on being a grounded person, so when I lose my sense of grounding because of something that throws me off my path, I become unhappy.

 How to Recognize a Grounded Person

 When I look at a grounded person, I notice the following traits:

 Calmness: A grounded person lets very little shake their world.
 These people can remain calm even during the hardest times.
 This means they make the right decisions and know what to do in the heat of the moment.
 Their greatest attribute is saying, ‘It’s not the end of the world” even when it feels exactly like that!

 Reliability: You can always rely on a grounded person.
 This is the person who shows up even when things are falling apart around them.
 A reliable person doesn’t make excuses, they stick to their commitments, and they plan ahead.

 Strong core values: A grounded person has a deep understanding of their own personal core values.
-They use these values to guide them in making the right choices, stand steadfast during challenging times, and stay connected.
+They use these values to guide them in making the right choices, standing steadfast during challenging times, and staying connected.